Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 - Max.
 Max.
 Hey Max, what's the stragey... are you sleeping
 - Max looks up rubs his eyes and quickly assess the situation and creates a strategy

-Kyshumu's team wins the championship against Xenos(Blue), Alex(Green), Knilla(Black), Ace(Red) with Alex winning the The BluNet MVP award the first Green Cybervator to do so
+- Kyshumu's team wins the championship against Xenos(Blue), Alex(Green), Knilla(Black), Ace(Red) with Alex winning the The BluNet MVP award the first Green Cybervator to do so

-- did you see score there's no way they are coming back
+  did you see score there's no way they are coming back

-- Jax: but this is the finals
+  Jax: but this is the finals

-- Max: yea the same one we fought an won last year and the year before and basicly every year since before I even became a cyber fighter
+  Max: yea the same one we fought an won last year and the year before and basicly every year since before I even became a cyber fighter

-- Max: but isn't this your dream to beat Xenos
+  Max: but isn't this your dream to beat Xenos

-- exactly my dream was to beat Xenos not to help Kyshumu beat him
+  exactly my dream was to beat Xenos not to help Kyshumu beat him

-- Jax: you think I don't want to be out there too you don't see me complaining.
+  Jax: you think I don't want to be out there too you don't see me complaining.
 Man up and do your job.

-- Leona: haha you going on about being a cyber fighter again max I mean at least jax is justfied but you you not even a cybervator
+  Leona: haha you going on about being a cyber fighter again max I mean at least jax is justfied but you you not even a real cybervator

-- Max: stay out of this
+  Max: stay out of this
-- You expect me to be scared of you you can't hurt me
+  Leona: You expect me to be scared of you.
+Hehe you can't hurt me

-- Jax: he might not be able to but I can
+  Jax: he might not be able to but I can

-- Leona(walks away with her hands in the air): alright, alright forget I ever said anything
+  Leona(walks away with her hands in the air): alright, alright forget I ever said anything

-Xenos retires during his press conference and Leona bursts out laughing
+- Xenos retires during his press conference and Leona bursts out laughing

+  Max: May be I should retire too

+  Jax: Yea right.
+You won't quit.

+  Max: Why not it's just a game

+  Jax: The CNS is not just some game you can quit when things arent going your way

 Xenos announces that he will not be entering this years tournament as he wants to give the the next generation a chance(Ace and Alex)

-- Cut away to the backstory of the CNS and it purpose(much of this info will be reveal t be false later own)
+- Cut away to the backstory of the CNS and its purpose(much of this info will be reveal t be false later own)

   Spike is shown watching it

-  Max (teleports behind spike maybe alongwith Jax): hey what's
+  Max and Jax teleports behind spike

+  Max: Hey whatcha watching?

-  Spike(quickly turns of what he was watch): nothing! would it hurt to warn me before teleport outof no were like that
+  Spike(quickly turns off what he was watching): nothing! would it hurt to warn me before teleport outof no were like that

-  Max:but I thought you liked when I did that. wait don't tell me you're too old/cool for this stuff now
+  Max: but I thought you liked when I did that. wait don't tell me you're too old/cool for this stuff now

   Spike: well I am 12 now

   Max: Haha ok well did you watch the CNS finals

-  Spike: naw i already knew you'd win. right?
+  Spike: naw I already knew you'd win. right?

-  Max: of course but if you had watched you would also know Xenos/Kyshumu retired
+  Max: of course.
+But if you had watched you would also know Xenos/Kyshumu retired

+  Jax(eating): Max said he is going to quit too

+  Max: that's not what I said

+  Spike: Hey is that my food

+  Jax: I couldn't help my self it was just sitting thier

+  Spike: But I was eating that

+  Jax: I'll pay you back

+  Spike: that's not the poit

+  Max(starts laughing): That's Jax for you

+- Spike continues viewing the data he found and finds something seemingly shocking

+  Spike(Stands up): Huh!?
+No way!

 ### 2. Call To Adventure
-Episodes: 3, 4
+Episodes: 2, 3, 4

 - Spike tries to digg deaper into the data that he discovered but he realizes that it is encrypted.
 He thinks Max might be able to help.
   Spike: You think you can come over when you have time